pakeke-constructor/umg-mod-monorepo/effects/planning.md

     - Meta/reflective behaviour
     - Dynamicism.
 Able to change itself easily.

-- Upon taking damage: Trigger all other passive effects
+- Upon taking damage: Trigger all other effects this entity has
     - Meta/reflective behaviour
-    - Requires a well-defined `trigger` format
+    - Requires a well-defined trigger format

 - -5% speed.
 After 200 seconds, this effect deletes itself, and all active effects are doubled in potency.